 Who has more stress?
-A CEO or an administrator?
-You would think the CEO has more to worry about, right?
-After all, those on the corporate ladder who occupy the highest rungs are required to shoulder greater responsibilities than those at the bottom.
+A CEO or an Administrator?
+You might think the CEO has more to worry about, and that's a reasonable assumption.
+After all, those who occupy the most senior positions are required to shoulder greater responsibilities than those in administration or support roles.

 Above: Data from the Whitehall II study (Marmot et al., 2004).
 People with intermediate or low job control had over twice the incidence of coronary heart disease as people with high job control.

 This hierarchy “death slope” not only applies to humans!
 Stanford neurobiologist, Robert Sapolsky, has conducted over 20 years of research on baboons and was the first to validate the findings of the Whitehall studies in another primate species.
 Again, this runs counter to many people’s basic intuitions.